AppLovin/AppLovin-MAX-SDK-Android/README.md

 # AppLovin MAX SDK

 ## Overview
-MAX is AppLovin's in-app header bidding monetization solution.
+MAX is AppLovin's in-app monetization solution.

 MAX offers advertisers equal opportunity to bid simultaneously on each impression in a publisher’s inventory via a single unified auction to drive the highest possible yield.
 You can read more about it [here](https://www.applovin.com/max-header-bidding).